jtopnani/Unicorn-Companies/README.md

 ## Problem Statement

-This dashboard conveys insights related to unicorn companies.There are three pages in the report,
+This dashboard conveys insights related to unicorn companies.

+There are three pages in the report,

 First page conveys details of a given unicorn when selected using a slicer,